StiviiK/azctx/README.md

 ```
 USAGE:
-  azctx                   : list the contexts
+  azctx                       : list the subscriptions
-  azctx <NAME>            : switch to context <NAME>
+  azctx <NAME>                : switch to subscription <NAME>
-  azctx -                 : switch to the previous context
+  azctx -                     : switch to the previous subscription
-  azctx -c, --current     : show the current context name
+  azctx -c, --current         : show the subscription name
+  azctx -r, --refresh         : re-login and fetch all subscriptions
+  azctx -h,--help             : show this message
 ```

 ### Usage